pyscf/pyscf.github.io/source/theory/dft.rst

     mf.xc = 'lda,vwn' #default functional
     mf.kernel()

-This will run a restricted closed-shell DFT calculation with the default LDA functional.
+This will run a restricted closed-shell Kohn-Sham DFT calculation with the default LDA functional.

 Theory
 ======
-The Hohenberg-Kohn theorems :cite:`HohKoh1964` state that for an interacting inhomogeneous electron gas in a static external potential :math:`v_{\rm ext}(\mathbf{r})`, (1) the potential :math:`v_{\rm ext}(\mathbf{r})`, and hence the total energy are unique functionals of the electron density :math:`\rho(\mathbf{r})`;
-(2) the electron density that minimizes the total energy is the exact ground-state density.
-This implies that the many-body problem of :math:`N` electrons with :math:`3N` spatial coordinates can be reduced to the problem of solving for the electron density with only 3 spatial coordinates.
-Such an approach, which is often called the orbital-free DFT, however, is in practice challenging due to the difficulty of constructing accurate kinetic energy functionals.
-In contrast, KS-DFT, which was firstly proposed by Kohn and Sham :cite:`KohSha1965`, uses the electron density of a reference noninteracting system to represent the density of the true interacting system.
+KS-DFT, first proposed by Kohn and Sham :cite:`KohSha1965`, uses the electron density of a reference noninteracting system to represent the density of the true interacting system.
-As a result, KS-DFT can be formulated similarly as Hartree-Fock (HF) theory.
+As a result, the computational formulation of KS-DFT resembles that of Hartree-Fock (HF) theory.
 KS-DFT defines the total electronic energy as follows

 .. math::